-I would also like to thank the Executive Director, Roselyn Spencer and the Retirement staff for their tireless and never-ending commitment to servicing the Board and the Plan participants.
-Because of staff dedication and Board commitment, EOS is one of the most sustainable Plans in the country today.
+I would also like to thank the entire Retirement System staff for their never-ending commitment to servicing the Board and the Plan participants.
+Due to staff dedication and Board commitment, EOS will continue to be a preeminent plan in its sector and to sustain the needs of our Elected Officials and pensioners.